mickymacirl/CI-P5-EGZ/README.md

 6. Documentation

     >This milestone includes all document-related stories and tasks required to document the software development process for the application.
 It aspires to provide high-quality documentation that aids in the understanding of all stages of development in addition to the information required for running, deploying, and operating the application.

+### User Stories

+During the four sprints, the following user stories were completed (in order of milestone).

+#### Milestone 1 - Basic Setup

+1.1 As a developer, I must set up the project so that it can implement the core features

+Issue 2 GitHub Project for information.

+1.2 As a developer, I must set up static files and folders so that the project images, CSS and javascript work on the website

+Issue 12 GitHub Project for information.

+1.3 As a developer, I must create the basic base.html page and project structure so the layout is uniform

+Issue 13 GitHub Project for information.

+1.4 As a developer, I must create a footer with social media links and contact information

+Issue 3 GitHub Project for information.

+1.5 As a developer, I need to create the main website header with logo and web page links

+Issue 4 GitHub Project for information.

+1.6 As a developer, I must create a navigation bar that works on any device

+Issue 8 GitHub Project for information.

+#### Milestone 2 - Stand Alone Pages Setup

+#### Milestone 3 - Aithentication Setup

+#### Milestone 4 - Admin Setup

+#### Milestone 5 - Stripe

+#### Milestone 6 - Documentation

 ## Scope Plane